 Essential Items for any camping excursion.

-IFAK literally stands for Individual First Aid Kit.
+IFAK stands for Individual First Aid Kit.
 There are many different types of first aid kits and they should be designed around your purpose, whether that be hiking, camping, hunting, fishing, or just driving to and from work.
 Acronyms have become all the rage these days so don’t let the fact that a first aid kit is just that, a first aid kit.
-First aid kits come in all different shapes and sizes ranging from the MFAK, Mini First Aid Kit all the way up to full EMS Trauma bags.
-For the purpose of this post, I will be focusing on various IFAKs.
+First aid kits come in all different shapes and sizes ranging from the MFAK, Mini First Aid Kit up to full EMS Trauma bags.
+For this post, I will be focusing on various IFAKs.

 Now I am not a Combat Medic nor am I in the medical field, so many of the these I will be referencing withing this post I HIGHLY advise getting the proper training before using.
 I am however someone who understands the importance of being prepared, which includes the necessary training needed to use the items that are contained in your first aid kit.